Some thoughts about what makes a good magic system.

 An old novel I wrote when I was 19 used a simple restriction to make things a lot more interesting: you can never telekinet a living person's body, not even your own.
 So even though powerful mages fly, they have to do so by standing on wooden platforms with their ankles strapped in and telekineting those.
 It meant if they were ever caught without their platforms they might have trouble getting off the ground (although I never used that).
 It also meant *no Force-push* (you couldn't circumvent it by telekineting someone's clothes).

-Another restriction Pillars of Life used was that you can't telekinet something already being telekineted by someone else, no matter how much more powerful you are.
+Another rule that novel had was that you can't telekinet something already being telekineted by someone else, no matter how much more powerful you are.
 That solved the problem of why you don't just push back any projectiles a weaker mage throws at you.
 I also used it for a (I like to think) clever plan where the protagonist killed a much more powerful mage by collapsing the ceiling on him.

 Bug off, okay?
 It's logically impossible.